The-Gavin/The-Demons-of-Fuji/devlog.md

+### 2024-10-13 - 3hr: More Pre-Playtest Work
+* Tried again to implement project mechanic.
+Struggling to make it so that the Head button functions the same way as the L Arm button.
+* Breakthrough made with chatGPT, I attempted to simulate overloaded methods in gdScript because I noticed that my _action method was causing the enemy to move regardless of the button used.
+* Progress made due to method overloading solution, but now the problem is that I cannot choose the second enemy, the action goes through as soon as I press a button, making it so that only the first enemy is affected.

 ### 2024-10-12 - 3hr: Pre-Playtest Work
 * Made attacking "turn based" by waiting until every enemy has been selected to initiate the attack
 * Updated targeting reticle